100 Plus Things To Do In Central Florida This Fall

 The 2020 Images of Sanford Calendar is here!
 This is the Sanford Historical Trust’s 6th annual calendar reveal event.
 This free calendar is organized by the Sanford Historic Trust and paid for by sponsorship, in which 100% of the money raised is reinvested into the cost of making and printing calendars to help promote our community.

-Images of Sanford will be introducing the 13 black and white photos selected to appear in the 2020 Images of the Sanford calendar.
+Sanford’s Images will be introducing the 13 black and white photos selected to appear in the 2020 Images of the Sanford calendar.
 Come and meet the photographers.
 Advance copies of the schedule will be available.

 Light refreshments will be served at the reception!